 Ward Manor Cemetery

-Anne Comer, Sophomore in Anthropology
+Anne Comer, Senior in Anthropology and Experimental Humanities

 Susan Fox Rogers, Visiting Associate Professor of Writing